couple looking over documents while sitting on the couch

 Identity Theft Endorsement

 This endorsement can help cover costs brought on by identity theft.
-Coverage options vary depending on your policy, but can typically help pay for ID replacement, fraud services or associated legal fees.
+Coverage options vary depending on your policy but can typically help pay for ID replacement, fraud services or associated legal fees.

 Canine Liability Exclusion Endorsement

-Homeowners insurance and pets go hand in hand.
-However, many standard homeowners insurance policies come with canine liability exclusions.
-These limit the insurer’s responsibility with costs brought on by your dog.
-Standard policies typically cover liability associated with dog bites or damage to someone else’s property caused by your dog.
+Standard policies typically cover liability associated with dog bites or damage your dog causes to someone else’s property.
 If you want additional coverage, like veterinarian services, ask your agent what coverage options are available to you.

 Recommended if: You have a dog and don’t have additional pet insurance.